llcesselx/llcesselx/README.md

 - 👋 Hi, I’m @llcesselx
 - 👀 I’m interested in ... video games and security
 - 🌱 I’m currently learning ...
-C
+Python
 - 💞️ I’m looking to collaborate on ... indie video games maybe?
 - 📫 How to reach me ... stretch your arms out and try to touch